From getting estimates to managing multiple projects, organizing a home renovation can be overwhelming. Here’s everything you might need to consider.

 Making plans for a renovation isn’t the same as having the money on hand to pay for the changes.
 When it comes to finances, what works well for one person may be the wrong choice for another.
 It’s very important you work out exactly what your reno will cost and then consider your options based on your own personal financial situation.

 - Personal loan.
-Personal loans can be used for anything, including home renovations.
+Personal loans can be used for just about anything, including home renovations.
 Check with your bank, local credit union or independent lender to see if you qualify.

 - Home equity loan.
 These are secured by the equity you have built in your house.
 Most homeowners can borrow up to 80% of what their home is worth.